Have you heard that lard is bad for you?

 Lastly, because lard is natural it does not go through the hydrogenation process.
 Items like Crisco and margarine go through this process which creates a plant-based fat and converts it to a solid.

-The hydrogenation process creates trans-fatty acids which up the LDL (or bad cholesterol) and lowers the HDL (or good cholesterol.)
+The hydrogenation process creates trans-fatty acids which increase the LDL (or bad cholesterol) and lowers the HDL (or good cholesterol.)

 Natural is the way to go.
 But you probably already knew that.